-Upon my arrival at the arena’s media center, the first thing I see is Dawson’s promoter Gary Shaw leaning on a desk looking cranky.
+Upon my arrival at the arena’s media center, the first thing I see is Chad Dawson’s promoter Gary Shaw leaning on a desk looking cranky.
 He’s arguing with the old, portly gentleman who controls access to the innards of the building.
 In a thickly accented English, the Bell Centre official demands from Shaw: “Monsieur, I need to see your bracelet before you go in.”
 Shaw’s reaction is to raise his left arm and uncover a huge, silvery watch as he firmly replies, “It’s worth five thousand, what else do you want?”
 The Bell Centre employee issues his comeback impassively and unimpressed: “I need you to put on one of our bracelets before I let you in.”
 A young, female assistant jumps in.
 “Here monsieur, you can wear this one,” she says, while handing him a green, all-access bracelet.
 “Can I put it on your wrist?” she asks.
-“Honey, you’re so cute you can put on me anything you want,” says a docile Shaw.
+“Honey, you’re so cute you can put it anywhere you want,” says Shaw.

 By the time local favourite and middleweight knockout artist David Lemieux climbs in the ring, half the seats made available to the public are occupied.
 Lemieux receives huge cheers from the audience just for showing up, and his contest against the 31-year old 11-1 Robert Swierzbinski from Poland is a nasty, brutish and short affair.
 Lemieux knocks him down three times — first with a body shot, then with a violent left hook and then with an even more violent left hook — before the referee halts the massacre.
 I only saw Lemieux get hit once, with a left hook that annoyed him no more than a remora annoys a shark.

 As much of a mismatch as this fight was, Lemieux’s punching power doesn’t cease to amaze.
 After getting up from the second knockdown, the Pole already had the look of someone who has suddenly understood the meaning of “cannon fodder”.
 And after the third knockdown, I had to hold on to my chair as the French-Canadian journalist to my right hollered like a banshee.
-However, even if the crowd loved the knockout, it’s clear this fight does next to nothing for the Montrealer’s career.
-Will his handlers ever put him in a risky fight again or will they continue to milk him by matching him against nobodies?
+But even if the crowd loved the knockout, it’s clear this fight does next to nothing for the Montrealer’s career.
+Will his handlers ever again put him in a risky fight, or will they continue to milk him by matching him against nobodies?

-No other matches of consequence took place before the bout between Yuriorkis Gamboa and Darleys Perez, which opened HBO’s broadcast.
+No other tilts of consequence took place before the bout between Yuriorkis Gamboa and Darleys Perez, which opened HBO’s broadcast.
 Kevin Bizier had been scratched from the card a couple of weeks before and now the word in the press room was that the scheduled Eleider “Storm” Alvarez vs Allan Green bout had been cancelled by HBO for reasons unknown, some last minute thing, no doubt.